Maximum occupation time of a transient excited random walk on Z: Introduction and statement of results

 \section{Introduction and statement of results}

-Excited random walks or random walks in a cookie environment on $\zz^d$ is a modification of the nearest neighbor simple random walk such that in several first visits to each site of the integer lattice, the walk's jump kernel gives a preference to a certain direction and assigns equal probabilities to the remaining $(2d-1)$ directions.
+Excited random walks, also called random walks in cookie environments, are modifications of nearest-neighbor simple random walk in which, during the first several visits to each site of the integer lattice, the jump kernel may prefer one direction and assigns equal probabilities to the remaining $(2d-1)$ directions.
 If the current location of the random walk has been already visited more than a certain number of times, then the walk moves to one of its nearest neighbors with equal probabilities.
 The model was introduced by Benjamini and Wilson in \cite{bwilson} and extended by Zerner in \cite{martin1}.